swizzin/docs.swizzin.ltd/docs/applications/sonarr.md

 Sonarr only supports a few trackers out of the box, but the indexers can be expanded by using the application [Jackett](jackett.md).
 To add an indexer with Jackett, use the following steps.

 ::: note
-By default, when receivng the torznab feed from Jackett, it will need to be modified to be connected with the application.
+By default, when receiving the torznab feed from Jackett, it will need to be modified to be connected with the application.
 The default link looks like:

 ```plaintext
 https://<yourhostname.ltd>/jackett/api/v2.0/indexers/yourtracker/results/torznab/
 ```

 We need to edit this link to **remove https** and **add the port number**.
-Thus, if your port number was `12345`, your editted URL would look like this:
+Thus, if your port number was `12345`, your edited URL would look like this:

 ```plaintext
 http://<yourhostname.ltd>:12345/jackett/api/v2.0/indexers/yourtracker/results/torznab/